ttbarnes/angular-proof-of-concept-demos/README.md

 4) Run the tests: `grunt test` (currently `grunt serve` needs to be running at the same time)

+## What's included

+- various examples of:
+  - forms
+  - ng-repeat
+  - services
+  - directives
+  - ui
+- unit tests with jasmine, karma
+- e2e tests with protractor

+Please note, ui-router is in use for this app.

 ## Contributions

 Always welcome, please submit a PR :-)